Rational Proofs with Multiple Provers: Introduction

-We exactly characterize the class $\sf{MRIP}$ by showing that a language has a multi-prover rational interactive proof if and only if it is decidable by a deterministic exponential-time oracle Turing machine with non-adaptive access to an $\sf{NP}$ oracle.
-That is,
+That is, a language has an MRIP protocol with polynomial utility gap if and only if it can be decided by a polynomial-time Turing machine with non-adaptive access to an $\sf{NEXP}$ oracle.